Telstra Corporation Limited – Annual report – 30 June 2022

-Financial impacts of the COVID-19 pandemic identified and recognised during the financial year 2020 have been reflected in our financial performance for the year and considered in our financial position as at 30 June 2020.
-To the extent that ongoing impacts have been estimated we have considered the uncertainties arising from the COVID-19 pandemic in preparation of our financial statements and the relevant disclosures have been included in the following sections:
+Financial impacts of the COVID-19 pandemic have been reflected in our financial performance for the financial year 2022 and considered in our financial position as at 30 June 2022.
+To the extent that ongoing impacts have been identified or could reasonably be expected, we have made specific disclosures in the following notes:

-- section 3.1 regarding impairment assessment of our ubiquitous telecommunications network
+- note 3.1 regarding our judgements about impairment indicators for testing of our ubiquitous telecommunications network

-- section 3.4 regarding measurement of expected credits losses for our financial assets
+- note 3.3 regarding our judgements in the measurement of expected credit losses of our financial assets

-The accounting policies and significant management judgements and estimates used and any changes thereto are set out in the relevant notes.
-They can be located within the following notes:
+The accounting policies and significant management judgements and estimates used, and any changes thereto, are set out in the relevant notes.
+The key accounting estimates and judgements are included in the following notes:

 Revenue from other sources includes income from:

-- customer contributions to extend, relocate or amend our network assets, where the counterparty does not purchase any ongoing services under the same (or linked) contract(s).
+- customer contributions to extend, relocate or amend our network assets, where the customer does not purchase any ongoing services under the same (or linked) contract(s)

 nbn disconnection fees earned under the Subscriber Agreement with nbn co are recognised as other income because they do not relate to our ordinary activities.
 We recognise this income when we have met our contractual obligations under this agreement.

-- homogeneous retail consumer contracts (mass market prepaid and post-paid mobile, fixed and media plans)
+- retail consumer contracts (mass market prepaid and post-paid mobile, fixed and media plans)

 - retail small to medium business contracts (mass market and off-the-shelf technology solutions)